Updated: May 17, 2022

 6. Own your mistakes (and learn from them)

-Emotionally intelligent leaders don’t spend the whole time whining about what they could have done better.
-At a time like these when various decisions need to be made in split seconds, errors in judgment may occur.
-In cases like these, intelligent leaders would observe the situation and analyze what went wrong; not to whine or trade blames but to avoid a re-occurrence of such in the future.
+Emotionally competent leaders don't waste their time lamenting about how they might have done things differently.
+At times like this, when several decisions must be made in split seconds, mistakes in judgment are possible.
+In situations like these, wise leaders would monitor the scenario and assess what went wrong, not to complain or assign blame, but to prevent a recurrence.

 7. Ask for help when you need it!